-At all times a safe and healthy environment is maintained.
-Any hazards and concerns are reported to the Headteacher or the Office.
-Risk assessments are undertaken to ensure there is a safe working environment.
-Great Wilbraham CE Primary School is committed to safeguarding and promoting the welfare of all children.
+Risk assessments, such as individual behaviour plans, are created to ensure there is a safe working environment.
+We are committed to safeguarding and promoting the welfare of all children.

 5. Outcomes for pupils

 5.1.
 Inclusion and equal opportunities

 Our whole school philosophy totally encompasses the equality of access and opportunity.
 Curriculum planning, teaching and learning and the behaviour strategies take into account pupil's age, aptitude, gender, ethnicity and special educational needs.
 The learning environment enables every pupil to fulfil their potential.
 The contribution all pupils make is acknowledged and valued.
 Pupils with emotional and/or physical needs who need individualised programmes with personal achievable targets and rewards are catered for and fully supported.